ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 method achieve widespread adoption in the future, this document can be updated to reflect that.

+# Conformance Requirements for Full DMARC Participation {#conformance-requirements}

+This document describes the DMARC mechanism, and allows Domain Owners and Mail Receivers some leeway in deciding which parts of the mechanism to implement.
+This section summarizes the requirements for full participation in DMARC, either by Domain Owners or by Mail Receivers.

+In order to fully participate in DMARC, Domain Owners:

+* **MUST** send mail so it produces an SPF-Authenticated identifier that has Identifier Alignment with the Author Domain
+* **MUST** send mail that has a DKIM Signing Domain that will produce a DKIM-Authenticated Identifier that has Identifier Alignment with the Author Domain
+* **MUST** set up a mailbox to receive aggregate reports and collect and analyze those reports
+* **MUST** publish a DMARC Policy Record for the Author Domain and the Organizational Domain, if it differs from the Author Domain
+* **MUST NOT** rely solely on SPF for a DMARC pass if the DMARC policy for the Author Domain is "p=reject"

+In order to fully participate in DMARC, Mail Receivers

+* **MUST** check for the existence of a DMARC Policy Record for the Author Domain of an inbound mail message to determine if the DMARC mechanism applies to that message.
+* **MUST** determine if Authenticated Identifiers exist for the message and preserve the results of those checks for future use in reportging if the DMARC mechanism applies to the message
+* **MUST** conduct necessary Identifier Alignmeent checks if the DMARC mechanism applies for the message and Authenticated Identifiers exist
+* **MUST** use the information from the checks for Authenticated Identifiers to determine if the DMARC validation result is "pass" or "fail" for the message.
+* **MUST** support the "mailto:" URI for sending requested reports
+* **SHOULD** send aggregate reports on at least a daily basis
+* **MUST NOT** reject messages solely on the basis of a "p=reject" policy for the Author Domain

 # IANA Considerations {#iana-considerations}

 This section describes actions completed by IANA.